maxrosenb/maxrosenb/README.md

 - 🏫  Graduated December 2020 with a degree in CS from Reed College in Portland, Oregon

-- 🌱  Currently learning Scala and expanding my Rust knowledge
+- 🌱  Currently learning Scala and expanding my knowledge of Rust

 - 💻  Looking to become more active in the open source community; feel free to contact me if you need help with cool open-source project!
 <!--